 All of our centers are staffed by board-certified physicians, nurse practitioners, physician assistants, medical assistants and x-ray technologists who have experience and training in emergency medicine, primary care, pediatrics, internal medicine, and sports medicine.

 If you feel that your condition is life-threatening, you need to be seen in a hospital Emergency Room (ER) and should call 9-1-1.
 The ER treats life-threatening medical conditions, such as chest pains, severe wounds or amputations.
-Victims of roll-over automobile accidents should usually be seen in the ER.
 Urgent care centers treat conditions that need immediate attention but are not life or limb threatening.

 Request for refills must be accompanied by an office visit and will be evaluated on an individual basis.